VectorHasting/AmendmentF_PopularVote/README.md

 The Bill of Rights Part Two: Ten New Amendments to Protect the First Ten, independetly published in 2018

-#ConstitutionalAmendment #Constitution #Amendment #AmendTheConstitution #ProtectTheBallot
+#ConstitutionalAmendment #Constitution #Amendment #AmendTheConstitution #PopularVote